 Hockey

 Our hockey programs runs from October to March each year.
-Registration opens in early-September.
+Registration starts with a skate assessment for potential new players and takes place each September.

 Learn basic hockey skills, like stick handling, passing, and shooting.